Possible uses for event waiting lists

 One of the most obvious cases for which a waiting list would be valuable, if not essential, is for events that are very popular and in high demand, usually from established businesses.
 This is common for situations such as the following:

-Lisette and William run a large creative arts children's school in Brisbane, which has been consistently growing in popularity since it first opened 7 years ago.
-They have many monthly and quarterly classes that regularly fill up.
+Lisette and William run a large creative arts children's school in Brisbane, which has grown consistently in popularity since it opened 7 years ago.
+They have many monthly and quarterly classes that are regularly full.

-A waiting list can help ensure that this organization is meeting the needs of its community and interested parties effectively and not turning away potential business.
-Based on the data they gather from their events and waiting lists, they can then modify the most popular events for the future, either by making the class sizes bigger or running them more often.
-Knowing whether they have one or several interested attendees, can also prompt them to expand the capacity of the current event, or simply squeeze in and accommodate that extra individual that may be on the waiting list.
+A waiting list can help ensure that this organization is effectively meeting the needs of its community and interested parties and not turning away potential business.
+Based on the data gathered from their events and waiting lists, they can modify the most popular events for the future, either by making the class sizes bigger or running them more often.
+Knowing whether they have one or several interested attendees can also prompt them to expand the capacity of the current event or simply squeeze in and accommodate that extra individual who may be on the waiting list.
 Likewise, if any registered attendees should cancel their place, a waiting list ensures that the next interested person gets a spot in a highly sought-after event.

 Case 3: For Exclusive or Custom Events